younix/ucspi/README.md

 ## tlsc

 *tlsc* establishes an TLS connection and builds an crypto interface between the network side and program side of the exec-chain.
 It depends on libtls from LibreSSL.

 ### TODO:
- * server side TLS handling
  * Fingerprint accept
    * list of fingerprints in dot files.
  * Revocation check
  * OCSP

+## tlss

+*tlss* accepts server side tls connections.
+It also uses libtls for encryption.

 ## sslc

 sslc is a legacy version of tlsc which just depends on plain old OpenSSL.
 It just contains rudiment certificate checks.

 ## examples

 Just open a tcp conntection to google.de and make a fetch of the start page.

 ```shell
 tcpclient www.google.de 80 http www.google.de